Advice

 Weather resistance

-The easies way to answer this question is: do you really need footwear that is 100% weather resistant?
-If you’re using your shoes for short, or one day hikes, the answer is likely no. Sure, having wet feet for the entire time you’re hiking isn’t for some people, but is it essential you keep your feet dry?
+The easiest way to answer this question is: do you need footwear that is 100% weather resistant?
+If you’re out on the trails for short, or one-day hikes, the answer is likely no. Sure, having wet feet for the entire time you’re hiking isn’t for some people, but is it essential you keep your feet dry?

-I prefer to use shoes made from lightweight, unproofed material that will dry fast.
+I prefer to use footwear made from lightweight, unproofed material that will dry fast.

 Hiking shoes